 The Corn Exchange was bought in 2000 by the newly formed Corn Exchange Theatre Company, who – along with volunteers – converted the building into a theatre over the course of seven years.
 It started programming productions on a full-time basis in 2008.
 The venue is run by volunteers all of whom are very friendly and we appreciate all their hard work to make sure we can tour our 60s tribute show.

 After the interval the show started with the students from NKA Dance Studio who had a routine to ‘Goldfinger’ by Shirley Bassey.
 They looked fantastic and the costumes were brilliant.
-Thank you so much to Nina Peniasko for putting it all together and for all the hard work by the students for learning the great routines.
+Thank you so much to Nina Peniasko for putting it all together!
+All the students worked so hard learning the great routines.
 Also a huge thanks to the parents for supporting the show.

-One of the main reasons we keep coming back to the Corn Exchange is because of the support we have at the venue; Natalie Wilmer, Jacky Gough, Lisa North and both Ebony and Leanne Waldron.
+One of the main reasons we keep coming back to the Corn Exchange is because of the support we have at the venue.
+Natalie Wilmer, Jacky Gough, Lisa North and both Ebony & Leanne Waldron and all their friends.
 Every time we perform at Stamford they cheer us on and it really makes the trip worthwhile.
-I did run the risk of upsetting this time though!!
+I did run the risk of upsetting on of them this time though!!
 We were looking for a volunteer and no one put their hand up so I asked Natalie on stage.
 Even though she’d see the show before she was shocked to be on stage and performing ‘Gimme Some Lovin’ with us!!
 Natalie was such a good sport and she did great!
 Natalie won a navy blue Zoots t-Shirt which she thoroughly deserved!